By Barbara O’Neill, Ph.D., CFP®, email@example.com.

 7. Earmark a Windfall

-Ask your clients about preparing their income tax return as soon as possible during tax season so they can “know what they owe.”
-Assuming there is a tax refund, encourage your client to earmark all or part of it for debt repayment.
+Ask your clients about preparing their income tax return as soon as possible during tax season.
+Doing so can help them know what they owe.
+If there is a tax refund, encourage your client to earmark all or part of it for debt repayment.
 Common sources of additional income for military families that can provide money for debt repayment are enlistment and re-enlistment bonuses, combat pay, assignment incentive pay, and hazardous duty pay.